-1. A Grand Chamber shall be constituted to consider the request for an advisory opinion.

-2. If the Grand Chamber considers that the request is not within its competence as defined in Article 47 of the Convention, it shall so declare in a reasoned decision.
+- 1. A Grand Chamber shall be constituted to consider the request for an advisory opinion. - 2.
+If the Grand Chamber considers that the request is not within its competence as defined in Article 47 of the Convention, it shall so declare in a reasoned decision.

 - 1. Reasoned decisions and advisory opinions shall be given by a majority vote of the Grand Chamber.
-They shall mention the number of judges constituting the majority. - 2.
+They shall mention the number of judges constituting the majority. - 1B.
+Reasoned decisions and advisory opinions shall be given in both official languages of the Court, and both language versions shall be equally authentic. - 2.
 Any judge may, if he or she so desires, attach to the reasoned decision or advisory opinion of the Court either a separate opinion, concurring with or dissenting from the reasoned decision or advisory opinion, or a bare statement of dissent.